nielsbasjes/yauaa/documentation/content/_index.md

   - Lenovo SLBrowser
 - Updated UDF dependencies
     - The Trino UDF requires Java 22 which is non-LTS.
 This UDF will simply not be built if Java 22 is missing.
+- Webapp
+  - Improved the layout in case of very long single words.

 ### Version v7.26.1
 - New/improved detections: